solaranamnesis/herbert-augustus-strong/the-syrian-goddess/full-text-english.md

 But the greatest of these sacred assemblies are those held on the sea coast.* About these, however, I have nothing certain to say.
 I was never present at their celebrations, nor did I undertake the journey thither; but I did see what they do on their return, and I will at once tell you.
 Each member of the assembly carries a vessel full of water.
 The vessels are sealed with wax; those who carry the water do not unseal the vessels and then pour out the water; but there is a certain holy cock* who dwells hard by the lake.
 This bird, on receiving the vessels from the bearers, inspects the seal, and after receiving a reward for this action he breaks the thread and picks away the wax, and many minae are collected by the cock by this operation.
 After this the bearers carry the water into the temple and pour it forth, and they depart when the sacrifice is finished.

+*) On the local use of the word "sea," meaning thereby the Euphrates, see note 23.
+On the further subject of the narrative, _cf._ §§ 13, 36.
+It is of interest to notice that Pliny (_Nat.
+Hist._ 31.
+37) describes a method of filtering sea water into empty sealed vessels.

+*) Ἀλεκτρυὼν ἱρός.
+The narrative is unintelligible unless we suppose that the words by allusion or textual change signify some special priestly office.
+Thus Blunt (_Works of Lucian_, London: Briscoe, 1711, p.
+267) translates "a sacred cock, or priest, called Alectryo."
+Is it possible that the word in this sense was in common vogue, on the analogy of the Latin _Gallus_, a cock? (_Cf._ an inscription on an urn in the Lateran Museum at Rome, cited by Frazer, _op. cit._ p.
+233, on which the cock is used as emblem of the Attis-priest, with a punning reference to the word.)
+Belin de Ballu, in his translation (Paris, 1789), 5.
+178, following Paulmier de Grentruéuil, unhesitatingly substitutes Γάλλος, and translates accordingly.

 ### 49. Festival of the Pyre.
 Customs and Institutions.

 The greatest of the festivals that they celebrate is that held in the opening of spring; some call this the Pyre, others the Lamp.
 On this occasion the sacrifice is performed in this way.
 They cut down tall trees and set them up in the court; then they bring goats and sheep and cattle and hang them living to the trees; they add to these birds and garments and gold and silver work.
 After all is finished, they carry the gods around the trees and set fire under;* in a moment all is in a blaze.
 To this solemn rite a great multitude flocks from Syria and all the regions around.
 Each brings his own god and the statues which each has of his own gods.

+*) In this festival of the Pyre at Heliopolis one or two details may profitably be noticed.
+The "tall trees" suggest the pine, sacred to Attis. (_Cf., inter alia_, Farnell, _Cults_, p.
+645, and Frazer, _op. cit._, p.
+222.)
+It is possible that in the sculptures of Boghaz-Keui the objects on which the high priest stands (_L.
+H._, pl.
+68.) are indeed fir-cones.
+Goats and sheep we have seen led to sacrifice at Eyuk; the former animal is frequently represented in association with the Hittite chief god, and was no doubt sacred to him.
+"Cattle" indicate the bull, the emblem of the great god, and the cow with which his consort might be reciprocally identified. _Cf._ Pausanias (11., 3.
+7), where the bull and cow are seen to be sacred to Zeus and Hera respectively; and compare especially the details of the Dædala with this holocaust.
+The hanging of garments or shreds of them on trees near sacred places, or trees themselves, is a common practice in the East and in Egypt to-day. (_Cf._ also Rob.-Smith, _op. cit._, p.
+335.)
+In the last words of the paragraph it is significant that no special mention is made of a goddess in connection with this rite.

 ### 50. The Galli.

 On certain days a multitude flocks into the temple, and the Galli in great numbers, sacred as they are, perform the ceremonies of the men and gash their arms and turn their backs to be lashed.* Many bystanders play on the pipes the while many beat drums; others sing divine and sacred songs.
 All this performance takes place outside the temple, and those engaged in the ceremony enter not into the temple.

+*) _Cf._ the rites surviving in the worship of Kybele and Attis in Rome.
+For a description and bibliog., see Cumont, _op. cit._, ch.
+3., Asia Minor, p.
+46 ff., and Frazer, _op. cit._, p.
+233.

 ### 51. Their Initiation Ceremonies.

 During these days they are made Galli.
 As the Galli sing and celebrate their orgies, frenzy falls on many of them and many who had come as mere spectators afterwards are found to have committed the great act.
 I will narrate what they do.
 Any young man who has resolved on this action, strips off his clothes, and with a loud shout bursts into the midst of the crowd, and picks up a sword from a number of swords which I suppose have been kept ready for many years for this purpose.
 He takes it and castrates himself* and then runs wild through the city, bearing in his hands what he has cut off.
 He casts it into any house at will, and from this house he receives women's raiment and ornaments.* Thus they act during their ceremonies of castration.

+*) On this custom, which is specially characteristic of the worship of the goddess, see, _inter alia_, Frazer, _op. cit._, p.
+224; Farnell, _Greece and Babylon_, pp. 256, 257; also our Introduction.

+*) _Cf._ § 15, above, n.
+7. On the general aspect of this custom, see, especially, Frazer, _op. cit._, Appendix 4. p.
+428.

 ### 52. Their Burial.